A1M918/aws-ssm-migrate/README.md

 I am assuming that you are already working with AWS and have installed `aws-sdk`.
 So you need to run following command to fetch all the parameters in your current region:

-`Λ: aws ssm get-parameters-by-path --path "/" -–recursive`
+`Λ: aws ssm get-parameters-by-path --path "/" --recursive`

 **note: if you are using `SecureString` in your parameters, use additional flag `--with-decryption` in command above to export them correctly**